ggaamm/Learn2Tune2/README.md

 UIKit: To be able to insert all the user interface elements

 #### Current Version
-Current version does not include the functionality of backing up local images to the icloud.
+Current version does not include the functionality of backing up local images to the cloud.